 This shouldn’t be just a one-off review

-Changes regularly happen.
+Changes happen regularly.
 A change in personnel or newly acquired businesses may change the approach to cyber security for example.
 Therefore, your year-on-year cyber security overview of the portfolio may shift.

-By seeing the trends it helps you to establish where risk may be most concerning.
+Seeing the trends helps you establish where risk may be most concerning.
 This will help you integrate risk management into your portfolio’s value-creation activities.

 Photo by 1981 Digital on Unsplash